-Information is communicated to the security holders through the Annual Report, Half-Year Report, Quarterly Activities and Cash Flow Reports, disclosures made to the ASX and notices of meetings.
+Information is communicated to the security holders through the Annual Report, Half-Year Report, Quarterly Activities and Cash Flow Reports, disclosures made to the ASX (up until the company was delisted on 14 February 2024) and notices of meetings.
 The Company maintains a website on which is placed Company announcements and Financial Reports as well as the Company's corporate governance policies and biographical information for each director and senior executive.
-Any relevant information is available to the security holders on request by email, facsimile or post.
+Any relevant information is available to the security holders on request by email or post.

-Security holders are given the option of receiving communications from the Company electronically.
-An email notification about accessing the Annual Report online or to receive a printed copy of the Annual Report.
-All shareholders are notified of general meetings in writing by post.
 At the AGM the Chairman encourages questions and comments from security holders relating to the company's activities, management of the company, Annual Financial Report and Remuneration Report.
+All substantive resolutions at a meeting of security holders are decided by a poll.